scientific-python/specs/purpose-and-process/index.md

 : The SPEC process is outlined in this document and the associated [SPEC Steering Committee]({{< relref "/specs/steering-committee" >}}) and [SPEC Core Projects]({{< relref "/specs/core-projects" >}}) documents.
-This process is managed and overseen by the Steering Committee in collaboration with the Core Projects, as well as community members and projects across the entire ecosystem.
+This process is managed and overseen by the Steering Committee, and functions in collaboration with the Core Projects, community members, and projects across the ecosystem.

 SPEC Document
-: A **SPEC document** provides operational guidelines for projects in the ecosystem and helps coordinate the ecosystem to provide a more unified experience for users and developers.
+: A **SPEC document** provides operational guidelines for projects and helps coordinate the ecosystem to provide a more unified experience for users and developers.
 These documents are developed collaboratively with the Core Projects and other interested ecosystem projects and community members.